minyansh7/DisasterResponseProject/README.md

 ## Project Installation
 #### Instructions:
-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run commands in the project's root directory to set up your database and model.
     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves